arrow-kt/Arrow-KMP-Template/README.md

  - Arrow Fx
  - Arrow Optics

-And it sets up [Kotest 5.0.0.M1](https://kotest.io/) for allowing testing of all targets.
+And it sets up [Kotest](https://kotest.io/) for allowing testing of all targets.